On Brolin's theorem over the quaternions: A quaternionic Brolin's theorem: the slice preserving case

 The last inequality holds because Int($K_{p_I}) \times \mathbb{S}=\varnothing$.
 To prove this, we suppose by contradiction that Int($K_{p_I}) \times \mathbb{S} \neq \varnothing$.
 We know that inside $K_{p_I} \times \mathbb{S}$ we have that $ \mathcal{V}^{1}<0$, then there exists $ \beta >0$ such that $ \mathcal{V}^{1}<- \beta$.
 If $ n_{i}$ is sufficiently large, by \eqref{conv2q} we obtain

 hence

 This means

-However, if there were a decay of order $d^{n_{i}}$, we would have $p(q)=q^{d^{n_{i}}},$ but this is not possible because by assumption $p$ is a generic polynomial, therefore $ \mathcal{V}^{1} \geq 0$.
+However, if there were a decay of order $d^{n_{i}}$, we would have $p(q)=q^{d^{n_{i}}},$ but this is not possible because by assumption $p$ is a generic polynomial, therefore $ \mathcal{V}^{1} \geq 0$ (see page 60, Exercice 2.2.2.22 of Tien Cuong Dinh Cours "Dynamics of holomorphic maps" 2007 available at https:// webusers.imj-prg.fr/~tien-cuong.dinh/Cours2011/Com\_Dyn.pdf.).
 Finally, the thesis follows applying the operator $ \Delta_{*}$ to \eqref{conv2q} and Corollary \ref{SFT} and Proposition \ref{CH}. \end{proof}